JessHatfield/LeadsRx-Python-Client/README.md

-# LeadRX Python Client
+# LeadsRX Python Client

-A python client for querying the LeadRX API.
+A python client for querying the LeadsRX API.
 Created in my spare time to help out our analytics team.

 https://developers.leadsrx.com/reference#conversions